Course Overview

 Case Studies

-Explore how course content connects to the workplace using real-world case studies.
+Explore how course content connects to the workplace using real-world case studies, interactive assignments, and authentic assessments.

 Standards